Search here...

 In October 2021, I participated in a two-week archaeological prospection in northern Serbia, led by the University of Kiel and the Museum of Vojvodina.
 I had a blast and enjoyed getting to know Serbia, so I was thrilled to get the chance to join the team again in March last year for another two weeks.
 A few of the archaeologists from the previous project joined in as well, as did a bunch of new people.
 This time, we had a bit more variety in nationalities: Martin, Till, Fynn, Victoria, Merle, Julian, Erik and David from Germany, Kata from Hungary, Manuel from the Netherlands, Didrik from Norway, me from Denmark, and of course the Serbian team consisting of Tijana, Aleksandar, Nikola and Ida from the Museum of Vojvodina in Novi Sad.
 And most importantly, Lenka, our adorable excavation dog!
 A diverse crew, and a fun group to share this experience with.
 Much like in 2021, our goal was to discover new Neolithic (late Stone Age) sites, but last year, we also returned to some of the sites we found in 2021 to continue our work there.
 This time, we had two teams: one conducting a small excavation of a skeleton at Borđoš and one surveying various sites using a magnetometer which can detect and map out archaeological features and artefacts.

 I travelled to Serbia on March 18th, a few days before the prospection began.
 For the 2021 campaign, I drove with the team from Kiel, but since I was working full-time at an excavation in Denmark, I didn’t have the time to do that this time, so I flew to Belgrade instead.
 This gave me a great opportunity to explore Belgrade, a city I really enjoyed.
-My then-boyfriend, now-friend (let’s call him A) joined me for the trip to Belgrade and a few days in Novi Bečej, our base for the project.
+My friend joined me for the trip to Belgrade and a few days in Novi Bečej, our base for the project.
 We stayed in the same guesthouse in Novi Bečej as in 2021, so it felt like coming home when we finally arrived Sunday evening!

 Just like last time, I wrote a diary every evening, documenting what we experienced each day of the project: